adjust/ios_sdk/doc/criteo_plugin.md

 ## Criteo plugin

-Integrate adjust with Criteo events by following one of this methods:
+Integrate adjust with Criteo events by following one of these methods:

 ### CocoaPods